Maxwell's equations in curved spacetime: Geometric formulation

-In this context, $\mathbf{J}$ is the current 3-form (or even more precise, twisted 3-form), and the star $\star$ denotes the Hodge star operator.
+In this context, $\mathbf{J}$ is the current 3-form, and the star $\star$ denotes the Hodge star operator.
 The dependence of Maxwell's equation on the metric of spacetime lies in the Hodge star operator $\star$ on 2-forms, which is conformally invariant.
-Written this way, Maxwell's equation is the same in any space–time, manifestly coordinate-invariant, and convenient to use (even in Minkowski space or Euclidean space and time, especially with curvilinear coordinates).
+Written this way, Maxwell's equation is the same in any spacetime, manifestly coordinate-invariant, and convenient to use (even in Minkowski space or Euclidean space and time, especially with curvilinear coordinates).